 An alternative source of bitcoins is https://localbitcoins.com.
 To comply with new EU anti-money laundering regulations, in June 2019 Locabitcoins.com terminated their service that enabled local, peer-to-peer buying of bitcoin with fiat currency (cash).
 This author has not investigated these exchanges for quality, or legality.
 Previously, some state law enforcement agents were working with the U.S. Secret Service to arrest localbitcoins.com bitcoin sellers for violation of state anti-money laundering and money transmission laws.
-Qui bono?
-Who benefits, from having contradictory federal (and state) laws, such as with the U.S. Commodity Futures Trading Commission and SEC (bitcoin is a commodity) vs. U.S. Treasury - BTC is not legal tender, but it is money?
-Or rather, an asset, or property?
 If states like Wyoming, Pennsylvania, and Florida rule that bitcoin is money, and the U.S. Treasury says bitcoin is money, why not tax-free money?
-Have cake, eat it too?
-And if the U.S. Supreme Court decides digital currency is legal tender tax exempt currency, what reparations are due and payable?
+And if the U.S. Supreme Court decides digital currency is legal tender tax exempt currency, what reparations will apply, triple damages?
 "Once any person would be able to use bitcoin for daily purchases, I believe that most governments will acknowledge it is a tax-free coin."
 Gidi Zakay, Bittax CEO.
 See also: “Portugal, for example, recently announced that it will eliminate tax on all earnings in cryptocurrency.
 The country’s tax authority further declared that payments and trading cryptocurrency in Portugal are now 100% tax-free.” https://bitcoinist.com/us-uk-losing-cryptocurrency-race/.